AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 The [Actions Center](/help/operations/actions-center.md) includes the **GraphQL persisted query error** alert.
 This means that you are informed whenever one of your GraphQL persisted queries throws an error.

-To help you troubleshoot and resolve such problems, we explain the *most common* causes of failures, and steps on how to fix them.
+To help you troubleshoot and resolve such problems, this pages covers the *most common* causes of failures, and steps on how to fix them.

 ## Changes to the Content Fragment model {#changes-to-content-fragment-model}

 A GraphQL persisted query can fail when it is based on GraphQL types that are obsolete, often due a change in the underlying Content Fragment models.

 This can happen for a variety of reasons.
-For example, when a content model author:
+For example, when the author of a Content Fragment Model (the list is not exhaustive):

 * removes or renames a field
-* updates the allowed models defined for a fragment reference
+* updates the **Model Type** that defines the models allowed for the fragment reference
-* unpublishes a model that is referenced by other models
+* un-publishes a model that is referenced by other models
-* other actions and reasons

-To address this, either:
+To address this, you should either:

-* the persisted query that is failing should be updated to accommodate the change on the Content Fragment model
+* update the persisted query that is failing to accommodate the change on the Content Fragment Model
-* or the change on the model that introduced the problem should be reverted
+* revert the change on the model that introduced the problem

 ## GraphQL endpoint not configured {#graphql-endpoint-not-configured}